Home » Training » Graduate and Post-graduate Students » Postdoctoral Fellowship

 - Direct clinical work of 20 – 21 hours per week, including 2 regularly scheduled intake times per week (3 intakes may be scheduled at a beginning of the semester, in accordance with the Center’s needs), 1 Emergency intake time per week, 14-15 hours of psychotherapy with individuals and/or couples, and 3 hours of group therapy co-leadership (two therapy groups).

 Back-up, crisis/emergency cell phone coverage for one week (evenings and weekends), three times a year, through which consultation is provided to UIC Housing administrators and to the UIC InTouch Hotline.

-Develop a specialty project with an emphasis on an area such as counseling with a particular focus, outreach, consultation, group therapy, career counseling, training and supervision, research, or administration that enhances professional development and the programs at the Counseling Center, working with supervisors identified as relevant for the project.
+Develop a specialty project with an emphasis on an area such as counseling with a particular focus, outreach, consultation, group therapy, training and supervision, research, or administration that enhances professional development and the programs at the Counseling Center, working with supervisors identified as relevant for the project.